 As you work to build up your credit score after a bankruptcy, you don’t want any surprises.
 Credit monitoring services keep an eye on your credit report and allow you to catch instances of fraud and identity theft before they can harm your credit.

-MoneyLion members get access to credit monitoring services that help keep their scores secure, including 24/7 fraud protection.
+MoneyLion members get access to credit tracking services that help keep their scores secure, including 24/7 fraud protection.
 You can also view your score through the MoneyLion app and see how your credit has improved over time.
-It’s all included when you sign up for a MoneyLion Zero-Fee Checking Account.

 Avoid Closing Your Credit Lines